 Always wear mosquito repellent.
 Dengue fever is relatively common in Bali, especially in the rainy season.

 GoJek and Grab are transportation services like Uber and Lyft.
 They are less expensive than taxis.
 Download the app and register with a local phone number.
-A credit card is not needed as you can use cash as payment.
+A credit card is not needed as you can use cash to make payments.

 Anything can be delivered directly to your villa or hotel!
 Anything goes!
 You name it: food, alcohol, or medicine!
 GoJek is a delivery service as well as a transportation service.

-The rainy season starts in November and ends in March and the dry season starts in April and ends in October.
+The rainy season starts in November and ends in March, giving way to the sunny dry season from April through October.
 It doesn’t rain every day all day in the rainy season but it does rain a lot which can make it very difficult for your trip as there aren’t a lot of indoor activities to do.
 Most of the fun happens outdoors!

 The best time to visit is either between April to May or September to November when there are fewer tourists.
 Peak Season is from May to September.

-Hopefully, you won’t need to go to the hospital during your trip but if you do it’s good to know where to go.
+Hopefully, you won’t need to go to the hospital during your trip but if you do it’s good to know where is best to go.
 BIMC Hospitals is Bali’s most well-known hospital for foreigners.
-There are three BIMC hospitals in Kuta, Nusa Dua, and Ubud, which are popular tourist destinations.
+There are three BIMC hospitals in Bali: Kuta, Nusa Dua, and Ubud.
 English-speaking medical staff and international standards of care are standard at BIMC Hospitals.

 You will see fragrant parcels made from palm leaves placed on the streets everywhere.
 These are gifts designed to appease the spirits.
 They are usually placed in front of doorways and can also be seen on the pavement.